domfarolino/browser/mage/README.md

 }
 ```

 ## Using Mage in an application

 Using Mage to provide IPC support in an application is pretty simple; there are
 only a few steps:

  1. Create your interface in a `.magen` file (covered by the previous section)
- 1. Reference the `.magen` file in your project's Bazel `BUILD` file
+ 1. Add the `.magen` file to your project's Bazel `BUILD` file
  1. Implement your interface in C++
- 1. Wire up a `Remote` and start using your interface cross-process (or
+ 1. Use a `Remote` to send IPCs to your cross-process interface (or any thread)
-    same-process on any thread)

 Let's assume you have a project structure like: